nowakpi/DSL.Reqnroll/README.md

 ```
  - Same applies to Reqnroll tables:
 ```
      When create new user with the following details:
      |Field   | Value                                 |
      |UserName| [[name=RegEx([a-z]{5,8})]]            |
      |Password| [[pwd=RegEx([a-z]{3}[0-9]{3})]]       |
      Then verify can login with username="[[name]]" and password="[[pwd]]"
 ```

- - Support customerise transformation
+ - Support bespoke transformation

 ```
      for example, you want to map Today to YYYY:MM:dd, add the following code in one of your Reqnroll steps